- Sleep Products

-Insomnia affects roughly 25% of children.
+Insomnia affects roughly 25% of children at some point in time.
 Whether it is transient (short term-lasting only 2-3 days) or chronic (long term-lasting multiple days per week over the course of a month or more) insomnia, as in adults, can have significant effects on social interactions, cognitive function and behavior.

 Diagnosis of insomnia in children can be challenging based on the fact that diagnosis is largely based on subjective symptoms and exclusion of other disorders.
 Many children have difficulty describing what they are feeling, or how many times the sleeping disturbance occurs.
 Still, if childhood insomnia is suspected, it is important for caregivers to explore treatment options.

 Insomnia in children can appear at any age at any time and can vary from child to child.
-For some, sleep onset can be difficult due to other sleep disturbances or medical conditions such as obstructive sleep apnea, Attention-deficit/hyperactivity disorder, or autism.
-Stress, anxiety or depression can also play a role in delaying sleep for children as can the use of certain medications or caffeine.
+For some, sleep onset can be difficult due to other sleep disturbances or medical conditions such as obstructive sleep apnea, delayed sleep-wake phase disorder, Attention-deficit/hyperactivity disorder, or autism.
+Stress, anxiety, or depression can also play a role in delaying sleep for children as can the use of certain medications or caffeine.